CESNET/libnetconf2/examples/README.md

 # libnetconf2 - examples
 There are two examples `server` and `client` demonstrating a simple NETCONF server and client using libnetconf2 C library.
-This is an extensively documented example, which is trying to showcase the key parts of the libnetconf2 library in as simple way as possible.
+This is an extensively documented example, which is trying to showcase the key parts of the libnetconf2 library in a simple way.
 The library configuration is kept to the minimum just to achieve basic functionality.
-Two types of transport are supported in this example: _UNIX Socket_ and _SSH_ (password authentication only).
-In the `example.h` header there are the SSH listening IP address and port, username and password that can be edited.
+Two types of transport are supported in this example: _UNIX Socket_ and _SSH_.
 Both examples have the `-h` option that displays their usage.

 ## Server
 The example server provides `ietf-yang-library` state data that are returned as a reply to `get` RPC.
 In case an XPath filter is used it is properly applied on these data.
 If some unsupported parameters are specified, the server replies with a NETCONF error.

+### Server Configuration
+The server's default configuration can be found in the `config.json` file.
+The YANG data stored in this file define three endpoints - two for SSH and one for UNIX socket.
+You can modify this configuration in any way you like, but you need to make sure that it is valid.

 ## Example usage
-### UNIX socket
-#### Server
+### Server
 First start the server:
 ```
-$ server -u ./example_socket
+$ server
 ```
-Where `-u` means UNIX socket transport will be used and `./example_socket` is the path to the socket, where the socket will be listening.
+The server will be started and configured per YANG data stored in the file `config.json`.
+A UNIX socket with the default address `/tmp/.ln2-unix-socket` will be created.
+In addition to that two SSH endpoints with the addresses `127.0.0.1:10000` and `127.0.0.1:10001` will be listening.
+This first endpoint has a single user that can authenticate with a password (which is set to `admin` by default).
+The second endpoint has a single user that can authenticate with a publickey (the asymmetric key pair used is stored in `admin_key` and `admin_key.pub`).

+### Client
-#### Client
+#### UNIX socket
-After the server has been run, in another terminal instance:
+After the server has been run, in another terminal instance, with the default configuration:
 ```
-$ client -u ./example_socket get "/ietf-yang-library:yang-library/module-set/module[name='ietf-netconf']"
+$ client -u /tmp/.ln2-unix-socket get "/ietf-yang-library:yang-library/module-set/module[name='ietf-netconf']"
 ```
-In this case, `-u` means that a connection to an UNIX socket will be attemped, `./example_socket` is the path to the UNIX socket, `get` is the name of the RPC and `/ietf-yang-library:yang-library/module-set/module[name='ietf-netconf']` is the RPC's optional XPath filter.
+In this case, `-u` means that a connection to an UNIX socket will be attemped and a path to the socket needs to be specified, that is `/tmp/ln2-unix-socket` by default.
+The `get` parameter is the name of the RPC and `/ietf-yang-library:yang-library/module-set/module[name='ietf-netconf']` is the RPC's optional XPath filter.

-#### Server output
+##### Server output
 ```
-Using UNIX socket!                                <-- server created
+Listening for new connections!                    <-- server created
 Connection established                            <-- client joined
 Received RPC:
   get-schema                                      <-- name of the RPC